 Installation of pieces of the 10,000 Year Clock.

-To that end, Sónar invited Alexander Rose, Executive Director at Long Now, to speak about the 10,000 Year Clock and what it’s taught Long Now about thinking about problems in millennial time scales.
-Rose emphasized that central value of the Clock lies not in the object itself, but in the myth of long-term thinking it can help inspire.
+To that end, Sónar invited Alexander Rose, Executive Director at Long Now, to speak about the 10,000-year clock and what it has taught Long Now about thinking through problems in millennial time scales.
+Rose emphasized that the central value of the clock lies not in the object itself, but in the myth of long-term thinking it can help inspire.

 Alexander Rose’s talk from Sonar+D 02018.

-The engineering challenges in building a 10,000 year object were unprecedented, to be sure.
-But with the Clock nearing completion, the real challenge, Rose said, is building a 10,000 year institution that protects the Clock and keeps it relevant.
+The engineering challenges in building a 10,000-year object were unprecedented, to be sure.
+But with the clock nearing completion, the real challenge, Rose said, is building a 10,000-year institution that keeps the ideas behind the clock relevant.

 “We’re crossing an interesting time,” Rose said.
 “By the time we’re about 25 years old — the same age as this festival — we will have finished this very experimental phase, and will move into a phase where this very notional, perfect object that we’ve talked about is now going to be real and in the world and open to criticism.
 So moving forward, it’s going to be a very different institution, I think, than it has been up to now.”

-Sónar finds itself in a similar moment of reflection, now that it has reached its 25-year-milestone.
-“We are trying to create a conversation that can only happen at 25 year intervals,” de Vicente says of the SónarCalling project.
-“It’s a way of asking what things will be like at the fiftieth edition of the festival.”
+Sónar finds itself in a similar moment of reflection, now that it has reached its 25-year milestone.
+“We are trying to create a conversation that can only happen at 25-year intervals,” de Vicente says of the SónarCalling project.
+“It’s a way of asking what things will be like at the 50th edition of the festival.”

 José Luis de Vicente, curator of Sónar+D.